Table of Contents

 Because the signs and symptoms of this disease may resemble those of many other diseases, a detailed assessment by a physician is required to make a definitive diagnosis.
 There is no clear test to assess if a patient is suffering from arterial disease, but there are certain tests a physician can carry out to exclude other diseases, including a simple blood sample test.

 An additional assessment that a physician may use is the Allen test.
-This is a test in which the patient is asked to tighten their fist while pressure is applied on an artery of the hand.
+This is a test in which the patient is asked to tighten their fist while pressure is applied to an artery of the hand.
 When the fist is opened, the physician will release the increased pressure from the artery and the hand should look paler than before it was tightened.
 If the paleness disperses very slowly, this may be a sign of Buerger’s disease.

 Physicians should look for five key signs when making a diagnosis of Buerger’s disease: